nickvidal/mailsheet/README.md

 - Create a new spreadsheet on Google Sheets
 - Add the following columns in the first row:
-  - Domain, Lead, Status, Campaign, Contacted, First Name, Last Name, Title, Email
+  - Owner, Lead, Status, Campaign, Contacted, First Name, Last Name, Title, Email
 - Freeze the first row:
   - Select the first row
   - From the menu: View > Freeze > 1 row